1. Shipping and returns

 • Are these e-bikes and electric scooters street legal?

 It depends on your jurisdiction, please check your local laws.
-But in general terms within the European Union the regulations state that with a continuous motor power of less than 250W, and at speeds of less than 25 km/h, you do not need a licence or insurance to use an electric bicycle on public roads.
-You can also continue to use cycle paths or any place where a normal bicycle is allowed.
-It is up to the consumer to find out about the legal situation in their own city and/or state/province.
+But in general terms within the European Union, the regulations establish that with a continuous motor power of less than 250W, and at speeds less than 25 km/h, neither a license nor insurance is necessary to use an electric bicycle on public roads. .
+You can also continue to use bike lanes or any place where a normal bicycle is allowed.
+It is up to the consumer to inform themselves about the legal situation in their own city and/or state/province.

 • Power of 250W.

-• The e-bike must be equipped with a system that shuts off the motor when braking.
+• The e-bike must be equipped with an engine shutdown system when braking.

-• The motor must be switched off when the operator stops pedalling or applies the brakes.
+• The motor must be disconnected when the operator stops pedaling or applies the brakes.

-• The pedals must be capable of operating the e-bike when the motor is not engaged.
+• The pedals must be able to operate the e-bike when the motor is not connected.

-• Do I need a licence to operate a BKSlikdes bicycle/electric scooter??
+• Do I need a license to drive a BKSlikdes electric bicycle/scooter?

-Consult the technical data sheet of the product.
-If it is within the legal parameters of the country, no licence or insurance is required, but this may vary depending on which area or municipality.
+Consult the product technical sheet.
+If it is within the legal parameters of the country, no license or insurance is necessary, but this may vary depending on which area or municipality.
 PLEASE always check your local regulations.

 • Do I need insurance?

-The vehicle registration certificate and civil liability insurance are not compulsory in mainly all EU for EPACs, but they are for other models that fall outside this category.
+The circulation permit and civil liability insurance are not mandatory in Spain for the EPAC , but they are for other models that fall outside that category.
 PLEASE always check your local regulations.
-Be sure to check with your local authorities..
+Be sure to check with local authorities.

 5. Questions about the battery

-Never charge the battery with chargers other than the original charger you have received.
+Never charge the battery with any chargers other than the original one you received.

-The charger will display a red light indicating that the battery is charging and, when fully charged, the light will change to green.
+The charger will display a red light indicating the battery is charging and when fully charged the light will change to green.

-The charger will automatically stop charging once the battery reaches full capacity.
-However, it is recommended that the charger be removed from the battery within one hour of the battery being fully charged.
+The charger will automatically stop charging once the battery reaches its maximum capacity.
+However, it is recommended to remove the charger from the battery within one hour of fully charging.
 DO NOT CHARGE THE BATTERY FOR MORE THAN 8 HOURS.
-Leaving the charger connected to the battery and power supply may cause unnecessary damage to the charging components.
+Leaving the charger connected to the battery and power source could cause unnecessary damage to the charging components.

-If you do not wish to use the battery for a period of time (more than a few days) keep it charged to 70% to 75% capacity.
-The battery will discharge slowly over time, so check the battery charge level about once a month.
+If you do not want to use the battery for a period of time (more than a few days) keep it charged to 70% to 75% capacity.
+The battery will discharge slowly over time, so you should check the battery charge level approximately once a month.
 When the battery reaches 20%, charge it again to 70%.

-The amount of time you need to charge your battery may increase with battery age and usage.
+The amount of time it takes to charge your battery may increase with battery age and usage.
 In a well-maintained situation, the average battery life is 800/1000 charge cycles.
-Over time and with use, the battery performance may decrease and will reduce its range of kilometres per charge.
+Over time and use, battery performance can decrease and will reduce your mileage range per charge.

-If there are any problems during charging, please stop charging and contact us.
+If there is any problem during charging, please stop charging and contact us.

-• Keep the battery in a dry space, away from sources of heat or flame and out of direct sunlight.
+• Keep the battery in a dry space, away from heat or flame sources and out of direct sunlight.

-• Do not store the battery in hot or humid places.
+• Do not store the battery in places with high temperature or humidity.

-• Store and use the charger in a safe place, away from children and where it cannot be damaged by dropping or impact.
+• Store and use the charger in a safe place, away from children and where it cannot be damaged by drops or impacts.

 • Before starting each charge, you must check that the charger, charger cables and battery are not damaged.